Torres-ssf/gobarber-backend/README.md

     - Assign a name of your preference for the database at the `database` object.
 The new database will be created automatically.

   - Setting up Redis
-    - Redis is already setup in the .env.example file.
-You just need to have it running into your system.
+    - Redis is already setup in the .env.example file with de default port and no password.
+This should work with it's default settings.
+If you have a different configuration at your system you will need to make changes on the redis environment variables.

 5. Run migrate command to create all migrations.
 ```